Iowa vs. Utah State: Odds, spread, over/under - September 2

 Iowa vs. Utah State Betting Trends

-- The Aggies covered the spread once last season (1-1 ATS) when playing as at least 24.5-point underdogs.
+- The Aggies covered the spread once last year (1-1 ATS) when playing as at least 24.5-point underdogs.

 Iowa 2023 Futures Odds